Insights Basics

 Chart interactions

 Depending on the insight and chart type, you can perform different operations on some data points on the chart.
-To open the menu, click on a data point on the chart.
+To open the menu, click a data point on the chart.

 Zooming in and seeing trends

-If your chart shows the overall result of a time window, you can click on the See trends
+If your chart shows the overall result for a time window, you can click the See trends button to see the trends within a nearby time window.

 List users, groups

-for Analyze uniques by, you can fetch the list of the users or groups of a given data point you've selected.
-Click the List users
+If you have selected either Users or Groups for Analyze uniques by, you can fetch the list of users or groups for the data point you've selected.
+Click the List users or List groups button to easily focus on a selected entity from the modal that opens.

 Create a new cohort